 Apply here: tutor.com/apply

-You know how you can type in “Great Kids Museums” and you’ll get a whole list of perfectly-matched results?
+You know how you can type “easy packing hacks” into Google and instantly get a whole slew of perfectly-matched results?
 Well, a lot of work went into those results.
 Sure, most of it is a computer algorithm that takes a millisecond to perform; but there are always glitches.
-Search Engine Evaluators test search engines to make sure the results match the queries appropriately.
+To make sure your searches are seamless, search engine evaluators test search engines to make sure the results match the queries appropriately.
 Most positions are flexible, part-time, and require a college degree and a high-speed internet connection.

 What it pays: It depends on your availability and your chosen rate (you list what you want to get paid), but Glassdoor says dog-sitters average about $20 per hour.
 And, according to thesimpledollar.com, “sitters that treat Rover like a part-time job and take two or three dogs for two weeks out of the month earn an average of $1,000 per month.”